1. Controller responsible for data processing and its data protection officer

-This website and the services offered on it are operated by:
+This website and the services offered on it are operated by the processor:

 VDI Zentrum Ressourceneffizienz GmbH